 Also religious leaders make definitive statements about religion, about spirituality, and treat them as truth.
 This so called truth is packaged and sold to the masses and people give up their freedom for a load of dogma that is wacky nonsense.

 Faith, on the other hand, is very personal.
 It requires belief.
 A belief that we inhabit a space that is more than just this physical dimension.
 By having faith we are essentially saying that there is some energy — a life force, a spirit — that is beyond our normal perception, our understanding; and we can communicate with this energy or spirit in some way.

 Faith is a guidance system.
 It is not rooted in fact or definitive answers to the big questions.
 Faith is nebulous and if not amenable to change then becomes dogma.

 Faith is truth only in so far as it is personal to the individual.
 The truth of faith disappears when it is expressed as proclaiming to be true.

 I like Taoism (it’s the only ‘ism’ that I like).
-It’s not actually a religion but it provides lovely parables, has no meeting point for believers, and because at its core is a reverence for nature, it’s somewhat animistic even humanistic.
-Taoism makes sense to me and a huge bonus is that I don’t have to have any appointments with a creator, or go somewhere and listen to some bloke waffling on.
+It’s not actually a religion but it provides lovely parables, has no meeting point for believers, and at its core there is a reverence for nature — it’s somewhat animistic even humanistic.
+Taoism makes sense to me and a huge bonus is I don’t have to have any appointments with a creator, or go somewhere and listen to some bloke waffling on.

 If Taoism was a religion, it would be the religion of the here and now, making it impossible to organise a meeting of enthusiasts.

-So what would the disruptive, Jewish, Galilean carpenter think — if, instead of crawling out of his cave three days later, appeared nearly 2000 years later and took a detour from ascending to heaven to have a good look around?
+So what would the disruptive, Jewish, Galilean carpenter think — if, instead of crawling out of his cave three days later — he took a detour from ascending to heaven and appeared nearly 2000 years later to have a good look around?